anedsa/Matrix-Net/README.md

 ## License

-The repository (documentation, design specs, scripts) is released under the **MIT License**.
+The repository (documentation, design specs, scripts) is released under the **Apache 2.0**.
-When a concrete implementation appears we intend to keep it MIT‑compatible, but the license can be revisited based on contributors’ consensus.
+When a concrete implementation appears we intend to keep it Apache‑compatible, but the license can be revisited based on contributors’ consensus.

 ---

-## Join the conversation

-- **GitHub Discussions** – start a new discussion or join existing threads in this repo.
-- **Discord** – *(add link when the server is created)* – real‑time chat for rapid brainstorming.
-- **Twitter / Mastodon** – follow `@MatrixNetProj` (create accounts if desired) for announcements.

 Let’s build a truly permanent, decentralized web **together**! 🚀
 ```